HamishProudlock/Node-API/README.md

 Code here makes up the backend part of the project I reference in my personal statement.
 This program will simply request and respond JSON data, to view the front-end part of this project refer to my other repository.

+After directing yourself to the project's location in your console, launch it by typing "npm start".

 ----------------------------------------------------------------------------------------------------------------------------------------

 This API can be split into eight sections: